hinex/vue-netkg-counter/README.md

 </script>
 ```

-### If you have the same problem with build, just try to import component directly
+### If you have the some problems with build, just try to import component directly
 ```js
 import NetKG from 'vue-netkg-counter/src/NetKG.vue'
 ```